 - If you have applied for rental assistance, you should notify your landlord in writing and ask them to follow the instructions to complete their part of the application.

 - Starting October 1, 2021, if you are being evicted for nonpayment and you have been approved for rental assistance, you can ask the court to hold the case until the rental assistance is received.
 The case should then be dismissed if the rental assistance covers the same months the eviction covered.

 - Starting April 1, 2022, there are no state law protections for nonpayment of rent due on that day or later.
-Tenants should pay their rent in April 2022 and beyond or risk being evicted.
+Tenants should pay their rent in April 2022 to June 30,2022 or risk being evicted.

-- Some cities, including Los Angeles, Beverly Hills, Maywood, and Pasadena, may have local protections in place that provide an additional defense if you are not able to pay this rent for a COVID-related reason.
+- Some cities, including Los Angeles, Beverly Hills, and Maywood, may have local protections in place that provide an additional defense if you are not able to pay this rent for a COVID-related reason.